- Address: Goodison Road, Liverpool

 Extra stadium info – Goodison Park

 The stadium, also known as The Grand Old Lady, was one of the 1966 FIFA World Cup venues.
 The venue hosted its first FIFA World Cup match on 12 July 1966.
 The national football team of Brazil won the game against Bulgaria 2-0.
 Everton Football Club, the second sports club from Merseyside with 1 million followers on its main social media page, have been tenants of the stadium since 1892.
 They are also known as The Blues and The Toffees.
 Everton was founded in 1878 under a different name.
-They were tenants of the Anfield Stadium between 1884 and 1892.
-The Anfield Stadium is the current home of Liverpool Football Club, the arch-rivals of Everton.
+They were tenants of the stadium named Anfield in the 19th century.
 A dispute over rent resulted in Everton moving to their current home.
 The venue named Anfield became the home of Liverpool FC, the arch-rivals of Everton, in 1892.

 Everton in the English top-flight football league